mearleycf/learnit/learnit_project/learnit-project-knowledge - Release 1.md

 ### Notes Table

-> Last updated at Oct 15, 2024 at 7:33:56 PM
+> Last updated at Oct 30, 2024 at 3:55:15 PM
->
+> 10/30: updated user_id to student_id

 This table represents notes that the student takes during a course.
-Each row is an entry the user has written, or text they've highlighted, or both.
-A user can have 0 to many rows for each section.
+Each row is an entry the student has written, or text they've highlighted, or both.
+A student can have 0 to many rows for each section.

-* user_id (indexed): foreign key to users
+* student_id (indexed): foreign key to users
 * section_id (indexed): foreign key to sections
 * note_text (JSON, default {}, optional): any notes the user has added to a particular section
 * highlighted_text (JSON, default {}, optional): any sections of text in the chapter recap or lesson content that the user has highlighted to add to their notes
     * note: there can be notes text without a highlight, and a highlight without notes text, and a combination of note text and highlights for a single row/entr6y

-### User Exercise Progress Table
+### Student Exercise Progress Table

-> Last updated at Oct 16, 2024 at 11:36:00 AM
+> Last updated at Oct 30, 2024 at 3:55:42 PM
->
+> 10/30: changed name to student exercise progress, user_id to student_id

 This table tracks a student's progress in one exercise per row.
-Each row is unique across user & exercise_id combined; a user can have multiple rows on the table but only one per exercise_id.
+Each row is unique across user & exercise_id combined; a student can have multiple rows on the table but only one per exercise_id.

-* user_id (indexed): foreign key to users
+* student_id (indexed): foreign key to users
 * exercise_id (indexed): foreign key to exercises
 * score (optional, default 0): score of exercise
 * completed (boolean): status of exercise
-* attempts (default 0): number of attempts--tbd whether this is # of times user has hit the 'run' button, or something else
+* attempts (default 0): number of attempts--tbd whether this is # of times student has hit the 'run' button, or something else
 * last_attempt_at (date, optional): the date the student last attempted the exercise in this row

-### User Progress Table
+### Student Progress Table

-> Last updated at Oct 16, 2024 at 11:36:28 AM
+> Last updated at Oct 30, 2024 at 3:56:14 PM
->
+> 10/30: updated name to student progress; changed user_id to student_id

 This table track's a student's progress in one course.
 Each row represents one user/course unique combination.
-A user can have multiple rows, but only if they have multiple courses.
+A student can have multiple rows, but only if they have multiple courses.
 If there is no entry on this table for a registered course for a student, then they have not started the course.

-* user_id (indexed): foreign key to users
+* student_id (indexed): foreign key to users
 * course_id (indexed): foreign key to course
 * current_section_id (indexed): foreign key to sections.id
 * completed_sections (json, default {}): list of completed sections in current course